singularityhub/singularity-python/README.md

-	  --package             package a singularity container for singularity hub --tree                view the guts of an singularity image (use --image) --simtree             view common guts between two images (use --images) --simcalc             calculate similarity (number) between images based on file contents.
+	  --package             package a singularity container for singularity hub --tree                view the guts of an singularity image (use --image) --simtree             view common guts between two images (use --images) --subtract            subtract one container image from the second to make a difference tree (use --images first,subtract)
+	  --simcalc             calculate similarity (number) between images based on file contents.
 	  --size SIZE           If using Docker or shub image, you can change size